Jaejae1107/Jaejae1107.github.io/_news/announcement_1copy2.md

 related_posts: false
 ---

-Joined the <a href="https://reneeyc6806.wixsite.com/orsol">SAS ORSOL Team</a> as an undergraduate researcher
+Joined the <a href="https://reneeyc6806.wixsite.com/orsol">SAS ORSOL Team</a> as an undergraduate researcher.